A Sobering Thought (Okay, Lots of Thoughts)

 Yep.
 I went there.
-I told my nutritionist, that I drank one bottle of wine.
+I told her that I drank one bottle of wine.
 After a martini.
 And then I did it again for the next several days.

 I know she had to pass out when she reviewed a week of logs that pretty much looked like: Breakfast (great), Lunch (good), and Dinner (HOLY $&%@!)